Regret-free truth-telling voting rules: Summary

 \section{Summary}

 Table \ref{tabla caracterizaciones} summarizes the characterization results when there are only two alternatives, or two agents and three alternatives.
-Table \ref{tabla familias} summarizes our main findings about tops-only, maxmin, scoring, and Condorcet consistent rules.
+Table \ref{tabla familias} summarizes our main findings about tops-only, maxmin, scoring, negative plurality, $k$-approval, and Condorcet consistent rules.
+For simplicity, we present all the results for $n>2$, although some of them also apply when $n=2$.